 Who Are the Best Candidates For a Tummy Tuck?

-A tummy tuck is suitable for both men and women who are in good general health overall.
+A tummy tuck is suitable for both men and women who are in good overall general health.

 It should not be confused with a liposuction (the cosmetic surgery used to remove fat deposits), although your surgeon may elect to perform liposuction as part of a tummy tuck.